Adequate moduli spaces and geometrically reductive group schemes: Adequate moduli spaces

 \end{example}

 \begin{example} The following example due to Johan de Jong shows that in the definition of an adequately affine morphism $\cX \to \cY$, the degree of the exponent required to lift sections cannot be universally bounded over all quasi-coherent $\oh_{\cX}$-algebras.
-However, for finite flat group schemes, a universal bound can be chosen (see Section \ref{section-adequate-groups}).
-Consider the geometrically reductive group $\SL_2$ over $\FF_2$.
-We show that there does not exist $N > 0$ such that for every surjection $V \to \FF_2$ of $\SL_2$-representations, $\Sym^{N}V \to \FF_2$ is nonzero.
+In particular, for a geometrically reductive group scheme (see Section \ref{section-adequate-groups}), the degree of the exponent required to lift invariant sections cannot be universally bounded over all $G$-modules.
+However, for finite flat group schemes $G \to S$, such a universal bound can be chosen.